snltd/illumos-telegraf-plugins/README.md

 ### nfs_server
 NFS server KStats.
 Not much more to say.

-## patches
+### patches
 Tells you how many of your installed packages are ready for upgrade.
+Needs something going round refreshing the package cache, because it can't do it itself.

 ### smf
 Parses the output of `svcs(1m)` to count the number of SMF services in